 Feet need to be comfortable in their width too.
 Our shoes are made in Europe and are all suitable for foot widths D, E (narrow) and F (standard).
 Some are also suitable for widths G (wide).
 Look out for the recommended foot width on each shoe description.

 We recommend the use of insoles if there is more than a 3 mm difference between the feet lengths.
 If the shoe worn by the smaller foot appears a little big, an insole can do the trick and fill the gap.
 We also recommend a pair of insoles if your child is between 2 sizes.
 Do not forget to check after 2-3 months if the insole is still needed as the foot might have grown.
 As the insoles are cut to size, you can put the insoles aside for other shoes if you do not need them after all.

 Please remember: Children do not always grow evenly but in spurts.
 You should therefore measure your child's feet regularly: until the age of 3 years old: every 6-8 weeks; from 3-6 years old every 2-3 months, thereafter every 3-4 months.

-Should you still be in doubt about which size to order, please call us on 0044 (0)77 7085 9905 or email us.
-We are happy to give you any advice and promise to answer within 24 hrs.
+Should you still be in doubt about which size to order, please email us [email protected] We are happy to give you any advice!